AlphaDelta/SharpBukkit/README.md

 # SharpBukkit

-SharpBukkit is a server software for Minecraft b1.7.3 translated to C# from the original minecraft_server .jar
+SharpBukkit is a server software for Minecraft b1.7.3 translated to C# from the original minecraft_server.jar

 # Status

 SharpBukkit is currently **unstable**:

-* Minor in-game testing has been performed
+* Minor in-game testing has been performed with only one player
-* Currently 1:1 with minecraft_server, meaning no features have been implemented.
-* Various transient exceptions under stress
+* Various transient exceptions under computational stress

+# Features
+* Reflection-based command system
+    * Extending `SharpBukkitCommandController` and decorating methods with `SharpBukkitCommand` is all that's necessary for a command to be recognized
+    * See `SharpBukkitLive/SharpBukkit/BasicCommands.cs` for example usage